borisrepl/boris/README.md

 ## Usage

-I'll probably make this available via Composer/Packagist, but right now you can get Boris from github:
+Boris is available via Packagist, or you can use it directly from this repo:

     git clone git://github.com/d11wtq/boris.git
     cd boris
     ./bin/boris

+**Pro Tip**: Add boris to your $PATH for easy access.

 When Boris starts, you will be at the `boris>` prompt.
 PHP code you enter at this prompt is evaluated.
 If an expression spans multiple lines, Boris will